rabbitmq/rabbitmq-store-exporter/README.md

     $queue_id/
       $sequence_number - The smaller the file number is, the closer the corresponding message is to the head of the queue.
-This file contains details of the message in its location within the queue.
+This file is also an Erlang term file, and contains details of the message in its location within the queue.
 The message_id is indicated which can then be cross-referenced into the messages directory.
 Also indicated is whether the message has already been delivered, and whether it has been acknowledged, along with other properties such as queue-TTL, if in use.

       Note that the $queue_id cannot be used to compute the original queue name: the conversion from queue name to queue_id is lossy.